World Order (band)

-World Order (stylized as WORLD ORDER) is a 5-member Japanese band formed by Genki Sudo following his retirement from mixed martial arts.
+World Order (stylized as WORLD ORDER) is a 7-member Japanese band formed by Genki Sudo following his retirement from mixed martial arts.
 The band is best known for their tightly choreographed robotic dance performances in public places.
 The group went inactive during December 2020 and September 2021.
-As of July 2022, World Order's YouTube channel has amassed over 205 million views and 729 thousand subscribers.
+As of April 2025, World Order's YouTube channel has amassed over 238 million views and 759 thousand subscribers.

 History

 2009–2015: Career beginnings, World Order and 2012

 World Order was formed in 2009 by Genki Sudo and a group of 4 other male dancers following Sudo's retirement from mixed martial arts.
-The original line-up consisted of current members Yusuke Morisawa and Hayato Uchiyama, as well as former members Genki Sudo, Ryo Noguchi and Kiyoyuki Sakiyama.
+The original line-up consisted of current members Genki Sudo, Yusuke Morisawa and Hayato Uchiyama, as well as former members Ryo Noguchi and Kiyoyuki Sakiyama.
 Prior to this, Sudo had been a mixed martial arts fighter, Takushoku University Wrestling section director, and actor.
 Artists active in the techno genre such as Takashi Watanabe and Ken Ishii have helped to create World Order's musical image.
 In Japan, after several appearances on popular television programs, World Order's name recognition has expanded to the general public.
 The group has gained high praise, particularly from abroad, for their play on the visual stereotype of Japanese office workers and robotic dance performances.
 In a 2014 interview with the Japan Times, Sudo said, "When we started, I liked the idea of adding a bit of humor to the Hollywood stereotype that all Japanese people are serious so I decided we should dance in a robotic way wearing glasses and suits."

 On December 16, 2009, World Order released their eponymous debut song "World Order" on iTunes.
 On July 7, 2010, the band released their debut album, World Order.
 The music video for "Mind Shift" was released on YouTube on July 24, introducing two new members, Masato Ochiai and Akihiro Takahashi, and making World Order a 7-member group.
 The band gained recognition for their 2011 song "Machine Civilization," which was produced in response to the 2011 Tōhoku earthquake and tsunami.
 World Order's "2012" music video, released on October 25, 2011, saw the departure of Kiyoyuki Sakiyama, being effectively replaced by Takeshi Jonishi.
 It was revealed that members didn't drink much water to save time visiting the bathroom, however it was very hot weather to be in suits.
 As a result, 3 members were hospitalised while 2 others were almost hospitalised.
 They later released a music video for "Aquarius" on May 15, 2012.